flarum/docs/guide/admin/homeview.md

 Setting any of these options will set it for **everybody** there is currently no way to set this for individual users, so bear that in mind when making the decision which one suits your forum the best.

-You can of course switch the radio buttons at anytime you wish to, should you feel the current selection does not suit your needs.
+You can, of course, switch the radio buttons at any time you wish to, should you feel the current selection does not suit your needs.